 This brings us nicely to the link between modern intranets and corporate training.

 What is the link between corporate training and intranet software?

 Corporate training has gone digital, transforming into a dedicated piece of software called a Learning Management System (LMS) which houses all learning tools and company training documents in one place.
-It’s accessible via cloud-based tech – just like intranet software – meaning your teams can enhance their personal development from any Wi-Fi connected smart device.
+It’s accessible via cloud-based tech – just like business intranet software – meaning your teams can enhance their personal development from any Wi-Fi connected smart device.

-Both intranet software and LMS platforms are part of the wider digital workplace – a virtualisation of the physical office – and so integrate with each other to share data and provide an effective and collaborative environment to your teams.
+Both cloud based intranet software and LMS platforms are part of the wider digital workplace – a virtualisation of the physical office – and so integrate with each other to share data and provide an effective and collaborative environment to your teams.